 Street maintenance is performed each year with available funding.
-Read about the progress of the 2021 Street Program Projects here.
+Read about the progress of this year’s Street Program Projects here.

 The street treatment selected depends on how a particular street was originally constructed and where the street is in its life cycle.
 Many of Mission’s local/residential streets were built in the 1950s and were not constructed with sufficient asphalt thickness or subgrade that are now considered standard.
 This results in more rapid pavement deterioration since the thin layer of asphalt is insufficient to carry traffic volumes and continuous heavy traffic loads from buses and large trucks.
 Additionally, the asphalt depth is often too thin to support a mill and overlay treatment.